Functions on the commuting stack via Langlands duality: Introduction

 \subsection{Acknowledgements}

-We thank David Ben-Zvi and Quoc P. Ho for inspiring discussions, and Tsao-Hsien Chen, Peter Haine and James Tao for generous technical help.
+We thank David Ben-Zvi and Quoc P. Ho for inspiring discussions, and Tsao-Hsien Chen, Peter Haine, Nick Rozenblyum and James Tao for generous technical help.
 We thank Xuhua He especially for providing a key geometric ingredient needed in this paper in the form of \cite{heGENERALIZATIONCYCLICSHIFT}.
+We thank Pavel Etingof for comments on the history of the problem of reducedness for commuting schemes.

 PL was partially supported by the National Natural Science Foundation of China (Grant No. 12101348).
 DN was partially supported by NSF grant DMS-2101466.
 ZY was partially supported by the Simons Investigatorship and the Packard Fellowship.